itsANHonor/Cineshelf/DOCKER_IMPLEMENTATION.md

 ## Overview

-Display Case is now fully containerized with Docker support, enabling one-command deployment with persistent data storage, automated migrations, and production-ready configuration.
+Cineshelf is now fully containerized with Docker support, enabling one-command deployment with persistent data storage, automated migrations, and production-ready configuration.

 ## ✅ What Was Implemented